 3. Salt Water Gargle:

 Salt is, again, quite popular when it comes to home remedies for cough.
-It is effective because there is a science behind why salt works.
+It is effective and there is a specific science behind why salt works.

 Salt makes the water a hypertonic solution.
 Basically, when a hypertonic solution comes in contact with a cell, it pulls out the water from the cell. as the saltwater is more concentrated when compared to the fluid present in the cells.
 To understand the tonicity of a solution better, you can follow this article.